Agricultural & Forestal Districts

 - Virginia Department of Forestry

-Since the establishment of the Loudoun County Agricultural and Forestal District Program in 1979, over 43,000 acres have been enrolled within 23 Agricultural and Forestal Districts (AFDs) located throughout the county.
+The Loudoun County Agricultural and Forestal District Program was established in 1979.
+In 2023, there are over 41,000 acres enrolled within 21 Agricultural and Forestal Districts (AFDs) located throughout the county.

 For more information, email the Department of Planning and Zoning or call 703-777-0246.